It is said everywhere that Switzerland is so rich. But what does it actually look like in detail - and is it still true?

 Investing in your own skills is the best investment you can ever make.
 As you continually expand and internalize your knowledge, your financial IQ increases while lowering your investment risk.
 We have a collection for you of the best books on the subject of financial educationt.
 Take a look!

-We Swiss are world leaders for per capita wealth.
-Nevertheless, the statistics clearly show that only very few have an average wealth of This fact has once again made it clear to us at Schwiizerfranke.com that the topic of financial education plays an important role.
+We Swiss are the world leaders in average per capita wealth.
+Nevertheless, the statistics clearly show that only very few people have a Average assets of CHF 561,000 reach.
+This fact has once again made it clear to us at Schwiizerfranke.com that the topic of financial education plays an important role.

 How did you like our article on average wealth in Switzerland?
 Do you have a topic you'd like us to address in the future?
 Feel free to leave us a comment